Bengali nationalism: Political issue

 From the beginning of the formation of Pakistan, the people of East Pakistan were demanding a constitution and constitutional rule but 1956's constitution didn't reflect the expectation of the East Pakistani people.
-So their reaction was negative on this.
-It is also true that a couple of demands of the East Pakistani people were fulfilled.
+Their reaction was negative on this.
+It is also true that some of demands of the East Pakistani people were fulfilled.
 Government like the British, parliamentary system, state autonomy, and Bangla as the state language, these demands were fulfilled in this constitution.
 But it was doubtful whether it would work or not through the deception of the West Pakistani upper class.
 By the mutual understanding of East Bengal's politicians and West Pakistani politicians, the constitution was adopted.
 But they changed the name of East Bengal to East Pakistan.
 As we know, back then out of 69 Million population of Pakistan, 44 Million were from East Pakistan with Bangla as their mother tongue.
 It was expected by the East Pakistani people that the name of this province would remain the same.
 But it was also deception of West Pakistani upper-class people.
 East Pakistan did not get the proper representation in accordance with its huge population, moreover, they started to treat East Pakistan and West Pakistan as distinctive units and treat them differently.
 After these dissimulations, the constitution was no longer acceptable to East Pakistani people.
 Awami League was against the constitution.
 There were strikes against it but because of the differences between A K Fazlul Haque and Hussain Suhrawardy the strikes were not that effective.
 Before the constitution it was a war for language and after it was a war for their identity.
 It was clear that West Pakistan had no interest in the culture, language, and emotions of the East Pakistani people.
 East Pakistani people were deprived of their rights and their very own identity.
 The theory of nationalism grew stronger among the East Pakistani people.
 They wanted their own independent nation of the Bengalis as West Pakistan didn't respect and treat them how they wanted to be treated.
 West Pakistan had no idea that this will backfire in their face.
 This event leads East Pakistanis one step closer to independence.